d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 Command (? for help):
 ```
 For the fourth partition, we change the partition type to extended when using fdisk as mentioned before.
+With this extended partition we will claim all the free space that is left, so we can create multiple logical partitions within this extended partition (space).
 ```bash
 # FDISK
 Command (m for help): n